Six ways to make your winter fuel budget go further

-Help your loved one stay warm and comfortable throughout the colder months with these tips for stretching their winter fuel budget.
+Help your loved one stay warm and comfortable throughout the colder months with these tips for stretching their winter fuel.

-Utility companies' gas and electricity pricing is often both expensive and complex, and rates of fuel poverty among the elderly are disproportionately high.
+Utility companies’ gas and electricity pricing is often both expensive and complex, and rates of fuel poverty among older adults are disproportionately high.

 Going without heating is far more than just an uncomfortable experience.
 For older people, this can exacerbate conditions such as arthritis and poor circulation, as well as increasing rates of cold and flu.

-In today's article, we'll tell you about six ways older people can make the most of their winter fuel budget to stay safe and warm throughout the winter months.
+In today’s article, we’ll tell you about six ways older individuals can make the most of their winter fuel to stay safe and warm throughout the winter months.

 Here are some of the most effective ways to heat your home while minimising costs throughout winter: